isaaclyman/pooty/README.md

 `button(string ModelProperty)`: Finds the specified name on the model and returns a `button` object, which refers to a `<button>` tag (or any other element which may be clicked by the user).
 Again, this is not very useful on its own.
 See below for available methods.

-`array(string ModelProperty)`: Finds the specified name on the model and returns an `array` object (this is not a descendant of the Javascript `Array` type).
+`bucket(string ModelProperty)`: Finds the specified name on the model and returns a `bucket` object.
 This object refers to an array of objects with similar structures, which are usually used with a `<bucket>` element to display information in a list.
 See below for available methods.

 `url(string Url)`: Returns a `url` object which can be used for REST methods or websockets.
 See below for available methods.